ymaitah/MyWebsite/docs/about.md

 ## Internships
 Engineering Intern, Nexteer Automotive, Summer 2024
-I worked on system integration as part of the Ford Systems Application team
+As part of the Ford Systems Application team, I designed an ignition test box for the Steer-by-Wire project and conducted deep-dive analyses of OEM requirements.

 Engineering Intern, Nexteer Automotive, Summer 2023
-I worked on ECU validation as part of the Application Test team
+Working with the Application Test team, I designed and executed test procedures for ECU-based electric power steering systems and improved testing efficiency.